Some affiliate links are provided below. Learn more.

 Here’s how my little wreath making adventure turned out:

 There are two things that I really like about this wreath.
-The first is how easy it is to make.
-It’s literally just tying bunches of leaves to a wreath form, no special skills required.
+The first is that it’s fairly simple to make, as it’s literally just tying bunches of leaves to a wreath form.

 Beginner-friendly oversize DIY eucalyptus & wattle wreath